 Holly Burch: Development of an Acoustic Inversion Technique for Estimating Near-Surface Sound Speed, Oceanography – Ph.D., 1998

-Chad Epifanio: Active Daylight: Passive Acoustic Imaging Using Ambient Noise, Oceanography – Ph.D., 1997
+Chad Epifanio: Acoustic Daylight: Passive Acoustic Imaging Using Ambient Noise, Oceanography – Ph.D., 1997

-Nick Carbone: Inverting for Geoacousitc Seabed Parameters Using Ambient Noise, Oceanography – Ph.D., 1996
+Nick Carbone: Inverting for Geoacoustic Seabed Parameters Using Ambient Noise, Oceanography – Ph.D., 1996

-Milton A. Garces: Acoustic Models, Volcanoes and Sound Waves, Oceanography – Ph.D., 1995
+Milton A. Garces: The Acoustics of Volcanic Explosions – Ph.D., 1995

 Broderick Berkhout: Acoustic Daylight : Imaging the Ocean with Ambient Noise – Masters, 1992